-Watch Now: No injuries in Linden Street apartment fire; crews still fighting 'hot spots'
+Watch now: No injuries in Linden Street apartment fire; crews still fighting 'hot spots'

 Another resident, Jack Fletcher, said there was very little smoke initially.

-"Then we got our and the whole roof was on fire," he said.
+"Then we got out and the whole roof was on fire," he said.
 Fletcher lives on the east side of the building, where the fire did not spread.

 The Sugar Creek Apartments house primarily students.
 Illinois State University President Larry Dietz arrived on the scene shortly after 3:30 p.m. and talked to some of the students.
 A representative of the Dean of Students Office also was on the scene asking students what assistance they might need.